Bug report #17213

 PostgreSQL Client Version

-#4 Updated by Mattias Spangmyr about 2 years ago
+#4 Updated by Mattias Spangmyr over 2 years ago

 I just encountered this exact behaviour as well in QGIS 2.18.16.